 The situation just might be changing, however.
 Take Spanish, for example.
 With 41 million people in the United States speaking Spanish as a native language, it’s reasonable to expect Spanish to have an impact on the music market.
 At the least, Latin music impact is growing in this country.
 Popular hip-hop might still be sung most often in English, yet traces of reggaeton, a genre of music originating in Puerto Rico in the 1990s, can often be heard as well.

 We wanted to learn more about the history of non-English music in the United States, so we decided to take a look at the songs that made it to the top of the Billboard Hot 100.
 Since mid-1958, Billboard has been the foremost resource for tracking singles in the United States.
-This gives us over 60 years to work with and over 1,000 number-one hits.
-Despite that, only seven foreign-language songs managed to make it to the top of the list.
+This gives us over 60 years to work with, and over 1,000 number-one hits.
+Despite that, only eight foreign-language songs managed to make it to the top of the list.
 Here, we look at each of them.
-You can scroll to the bottom for our playlist of all the songs, as well as a few related songs.
+Scroll to the bottom to listen to our playlist of all the songs, and read on to find out the stories behind them.

 1958: “Nel Blu Dipinto Di Blu” by Domenico Modugno